Listen

 South High implements a number of Evidence Based Interventions (EBIs).
 Additional EBIs may be added as curriculum becomes available.

-Additionally, qualifying students may be enrolled in On Campus Intervention (OCI) or Rebel Advocacy Center (RAC) to provide further intervention and support.
+Additionally, qualifying students may be enrolled in On Campus Intervention (OCI) or Spartan Advocacy Center (SHAC) to provide further intervention and support.

 Tier II Interventions may include: